 We all love the biggest cities that the Ocean State has to offer.
-You know the places like Providence and Warwick which make all the headlines.
+You know the places like Providence and Cranston which make all the headlines.

 But there are a bunch of other great large cities in Rhode Island that don't get as much love.